How Your Authoritarian Religious Upbringing Led to an Insecure Attachment Style

 This can create a bubble where children are only exposed to specific ideologies, limiting their social skills and ability to navigate diverse perspectives.

-It also ensures that children grow up without an awareness of the emotional, spiritual and maybe even physical abuse they are experiences because within this carefully curated echo chamber, it all seem “normal.”
+It also ensures that children grow up without an awareness of the emotional, spiritual and maybe even physical abuse they’re experiencing because, within this carefully curated echo chamber, it all seem “normal.”

 Fear of Hell and Punishment